Gh0st0ne/Fish/README.md

 #### Outlook
 - Up-to-date outlook phishing page.
 - Easily configurable, with a startup script.
-- Has a menu that can be used to select the up-coming options.
+- Has a menu that can be used to select the up-coming options (with color!).
 - Can use any domain including but not limited to `Ngrok`, `Freenom`, `GoDaddy` etc.
 - Has built-in option to install and use ngrok for a free public domain.
 - Uses flask.
 Has options in the start-up script to configure the host and port.